Earthcomputer/multiconnect/docs/translator_compiler.md

 Every packet must have some way of being handled.
 There are two ways that a packet can be handled.

 - Fallthrough - the packet is translated into the target version and serialized into the ByteBuf (if it was even deserialized in the first place).
 This type of handling is implicit and requires no explicit markers.
 - Explicit handlers - a [multiconnect function](#multiconnect-functions) annotated with `@Handler` in any packet class along the chain will be called instead of the packet being translated past the version the handler is declared in.
-The handler may return `void` for no further processing, or it may return a packet type from the next version in the chain and continue translating from there, or finally it may return a list of such packets, which will be translated and handled in order.
+The handler may return `void` for no further processing, or it may return a packet type from the next version in the chain and continue translating from there, or finally it may return a list of such packets, which will be translated and handled in order (the possible return types must be known at compile time, see [multiconnect functions](#multiconnect-functions) for how to do this for multiple types).
 The handler may also be marked with a protocol.
 This specifies the minimum server version (for spackets) or maximum server version (for cpackets) that this handler is applied on.
 Otherwise it is ignored.

 ### Partial Packet Handlers
 In addition to handlers, packets may also have partial handlers which don't stop further translation of the packet.
 Partial handlers are [multiconnect functions](#multiconnect-functions) annotated with `@PartialHandler` in the packet classes.
 They are called as the packet is translated past the version they are defined for.